Storyblocks/design-system/design-principles.md

 description: Our checklist for adding new functionality to our product.
 ---

-Experience is in our design DNA.
+Good user experience is in our design DNA.
 We always start with user needs in mind to gain a clear understanding of their motives and goals.
 This allows us to focus on creating solutions that are functional, visually pleasing, and add value.
 Below are the core principles that guide our design process.

 ## Content-First